mmayako/mmayako.github.io/_pages/about.md

 ---
 permalink: /
-title: "about"
+title: "Welcome"
-excerpt: "about me"
+excerpt: #"About Me"
 author_profile: true
 redirect_from:
   - /about/